 The Shield of the Two headed Eagle surrounded in a red disc represents the Alchemical red tincture which is the nature of Gold and the Sun.
 The White eagle of the Empress, is the nature of Silver and the Moon.
 As I have said before, there is no He without a She and vise versa.

-The white light descending on him implies his authority derived from Chokmah, the creative Wisdom (The Word) and that it is exerted upon the Sixth Sephiroth-Tiphareth (Beauty) often called, the organized
+The white light descending on him implies his authority derived from Chokmah, the creative Wisdom (The Word) and that it is exerted upon the 6th Sephiroth-Tiphareth (Beauty) often called, the organized man.

 IN A DIVINATION BOTH CARDS IMPLY: